Puja7629/LinkedIn_Lite_FULL_STACK_Project/README.md

 git merge master
 ```

-Once merged you can push to heroku as above and your site will rebuild and be updated.
+Once merged you can push to heroku as above and your site will rebuild and be updated ready.

 ---